 As the kettle boils again, I observe through the window the apricot tree, which has rebelled this season and hasn’t produced any fruits.

 As a human being, my relationship with nature continues to be unfair.
-I must to explore new ways to demand less from nature and contribute more to it.
+I must explore new ways to demand less from nature and contribute more to it.
 Find the balance.

 Reducing one’s ecological footprint mustn’t necessarily be based only on producing less CO2, less waste and squander less energy (this must be done too, though!), but also become an even more rewarding activity to be proactive, inviting nature to win back our surroundings and furthermore, to win back our souls: